mrismanaziz/Reforestation/README.md

-## Dermatologists are always in a hurry.
-They spend all day making rash decisions.
+## What do you call a duck that gets all A's?
+A wise quacker.